If you haven’t read Part One, the introduction to the 8 C’s, read it here!

 - create your own blog post on the 8 C’s without linking back here

 - make paper airplanes (unless you recycle, of course)

 Next week I’ll start going into more detail about the 8 C’s and the steps in between.
 Until then, because I love you, dear readers, I will use the plot of the Disney movie Tangled as an example below.
 (Tangled and all its characters belong to Disney.
-This is used as an illustration for educational purposes only, not as a copyright infringement.)
+The film is referenced as an illustration for educational purposes only.)

 Novels are much more complex than movies, but movies will nearly always follow the same structure.
 I once plotted (500) Days of Summer with a similar plotting tool.
 Its story isn’t linear at all, but the events are still arranged in the 3-act structure.
-If you look, you’ll find nearly all movies follow the same screenwriting structure.
+If you look, you’ll find nearly all movies follow the same screenwriting structure, though sometimes at different paces.
 Be as creative as you want, but realize that if your novel gets turned into a movie, it’s a safe bet that the screenwriters will either find the same structure in your novel or create one.

 Beware, below there be spoilers.
 Also, feel free to disagree with my placement.
 There is freedom.

 Prologue—the story of the flower, Rapunzel being kidnapped